NCCG is a small

 DANGEROUS, FAKED, ONLINE RELATIONSHIPS USING INTERNET MESSAGING

-On two occasions, I've observed a female NCCG-related cultist contact
+On two occasions, I observed a female NCCG-related cultist

-victims on the internet using email and "instant messaging" software
+victims on the internet using email and internet chat software

-(IM) to pretend that she was somebody else.
-It appears to me to have
+to pretend that she was somebody else.
+It appears to have

 been Sharon

-had invented ficticious personas and used them to engage in what was
+had invented fictitious personas and used them to engage in what

 intended as long-time, online relationships.
-IM and email were the
+Internet chat and

-The cultist would pretend in IM and email to be in need
+The cultist would pretend to be in need

 and,

 ultimately, cause mental illness and instability.
-Then, in specific
+Then, when the

 precepts into the conversation to try to gain undue influence.

-A great many of the incidents like this that I am aware of were focused
+A great many of the incidents I'm aware of focused

 READING MATERIAL WITH HYPNOTIC EFFECTS

-his cult since its inception, and continues to do so.
-A portion of
+his cult since its inception, and continues to do so (2009).
+A

 these writings was reviewed by a cult

-expert who advised me that that it is capable of inducing a hypnotic,
+expert who advised that that it is capable of inducing a

 suggestible state in